APRO716/Personalize-PsychEngine/README.md

 * Phantommuff Font (You can change it in assets/fonts)
 * Better Sustain (When Miss Sustain It will miss only 1)
 * Combo Number Show Exact Digit instead of 3 digits
-* Cool Loading Screen & More...
+* Cool Loading Screen & More :O